-We are currently working to ensure that mepolizumab, a new treatment for severe eosinophilic asthma, is made available on the NHS.
-We have already had some real success - people in Scotland will now have access to this important new drug.
-We will continue to work towards ensuring mepolizumab is available across the UK.
+We have helped to ensure that mepolizumab, a new treatment for severe eosinophilic asthma, is made available on the NHS.
+We acted on behalf of people with asthma so that this was approved for use, and we will continue to work towards ensuring mepolizumab can be accessed by those with severe asthma that could benefit from it, wherever they are in the UK.

 Previously, we also worked together to ensure that Xolair (Omalizumab) became available to people with severe allergic asthma - this has had a massive improvement in the quality of life of many people with the condition.

 It took almost 4 years of campaigning, but together we kept up the pressure and changed the law to keep children with asthma safe at school.
 From October 2014 it became legal for schools across the UK to keep a spare emergency inhaler for use in the event of a potentially life-threatening asthma attack.
 Previously it was illegal for schools to keep a spare inhaler even though exemptions existed for organisations like the Royal National Lifeboat Institution and the armed forces.
 We are working to ensure the changes are now placed within local guidance to schools.

 Improving support for children at school with asthma